Yelp/paasta/docs/source/isolation.rst

 neighbours on a box.
-That is, if a task under-specifies the resources it requires to run, or in another case, has a bug that means that it consumes far more resources than it *should* require, then the offending tasks can be isolated effectively, preventing them from having a negative impact on it's neighbours.
+That is, if a task under-specifies the resources it requires to run, or in another case, has a bug that means that it consumes far more resources than it *should* require, then the offending tasks can be isolated effectively, preventing them from having a negative impact on its neighbours.

 This document is designed to give a more detailed review of how Mesos